Crawl budget is the number of pages that search engine crawlers are allowed to visit on your website.

 This can happen when there is a bug on the website that generates an infinite number of results.

-Proxies are websites that act as an intermediary between users and other websites.
+For example, proxies act as an intermediary between users and other websites.

 They can also cause crawl budget issues as they often generate a large number of URLs that serve the same content.

-Low Quality and Spam Content
+Low-Quality and Spam Content

 This type of content is often generated by bots and is not relevant to users.